X-ray Crystallography Services

 In recent years, there has been a significant advancement in the use of AI and machine learning in drug discovery.
 This technique has moved beyond academic interest to practical applications, with over 200 AI-first biotech start-ups now operating.
 Undoubtedly, AI is set to transform the drug discovery process by offering benefits such as reduced time and costs, increased likelihood of success, and the discovery of new targets and molecular structures.
 By 2023, 21 out of 24 AI-discovered molecules that completed Phase I trials were successful, indicating a success rate of 80–90%, notably higher than the historical industry average of around 40% to 55–65% (Jayatunga et al., 2024, Drug Discov.
 Today).

 Is crystallography needed in AI drug discovery?
-A recent excellent paper (presented below), “Prospective de novo drug design with deep interactome learning,” by the group of Professor Gisbert Schneider at ETH Zurich, co-authored by the SARomics team, answers this question.
+A recent excellent paper (presented below), “Prospective de novo drug design with deep interactome learning,” the group of Professor Gisbert Schneider at ETH Zurich benefited from our X-ray crystallography services to answers this question.

 Prospective de novo drug design with deep interactome learning.